Physical Therapy — D.Sc. (Postprofessional)

 Everett B. Lohmann III

-Each student will be required to perform one or more research projects in partial fulfillment of the requirements for the degree of Doctor of Science in Physical Therapy.
+Each student will be required to perform one or more research projects in partial fulfillment of the requirements for the Doctor of Science degree in physical therapy.
 The typical costs for student research projects range from $1,500 to $10,000.
 The physical therapy department will cover the first $1,500 of approved research expenses.
 The student and/or his/her sponsor will be required to cover any research-related expenses over this amount.
 When necessary, the program director and dissertation chair will assist the student in attempting to secure funding for unmet research expenses.

 Student learning outcomes

 In addition to the stated institutional learning outcomes, the D.Sc. degree student is expected to meet the following program learning outcomes:

 - Discovery.
 Students will demonstrate a commitment to discovery.

 - Science.
 Students will use basic science knowledge to advance physical therapy practice.

 - Global outreach.
 Students will provide physical therapy care and education to the larger world population.